Robin-07/travel-mate/README.md

 # travel-mate

-Travel agency web application built on the Django Framework.
+A Travel agency web application built on the Django Framework.

 Technologies Used: